jiyeoon/jiyeoon/README.md

 ### Hi there 👋

+Good day!
+I am Jiyeon Lee who is interested in Data Science.

+If you want to contact me, please leave me a message!

+### 💫 Experience

+1. Student Intern - *SAP Korea*
+2. Developers Student Club Lead of Korea (2019-2020) - *Google*

 <!--
 **jiyeoon/jiyeoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.